 COLLEGE JUNIORS & SENIORS – Apply Here

-Any college junior or senior may apply to be an ArtWorks Summer Site Coordinator.
+Any college junior, senior or recent college graduate may apply to be an ArtWorks Summer Site Coordinator.
 The Site Coordinator is responsible for the day-to-day operations of an ArtWorks Summer site.
 This position requires strong professional communication and event management skills.
 Applicants must submit a cover letter and resume to be considered for the position.
 Finalists will be interviewed.
-All Site Coordinator application materials must be received at Center for Arts-Inspired Learning, 13110 Shaker Square, Suite C203, Cleveland, OH 44120-2313, no later than 4:00PM, Tuesday, February 19, 2013.
+All Site Coordinator application materials must be received at Center for Arts-Inspired Learning, 13110 Shaker Square, Suite C203, Cleveland, OH 44120-2313, no later than 4:00PM, February 14, 2014.
 Please contact 216-561-5005 or firstname.lastname@example.org if you have questions.

 PROFESSIONAL TEACHING ARTISTS – Apply Here